 Who is in charge of carrying out this mission?

-Leading regional economist Stephen S. Fuller, PhD, is the Institute’s Director, while Jeannette Chapman serves as Deputy Director and Senior Research Associate.
+Leading regional economist Stephen S. Fuller, PhD, is the Institute’s Director.
 Along with external partners, they act as an economic SWAT team for the region.
 The duo continuously monitor Greater Washington’s regional economy and communicate their findings to the public, business leaders, and government organizations.

 How is the Institute working to achieve this mission?